 After selling one of my companies, I was (briefly) an executive for the buyer (NBC Sports).
-There were some impressive folks there but one guy stood out and some of his words stuck with me… he stood out not because of his particular talents (I’m sure he was quite talented) but because he was so clearly and obviously mentally tough.
-He somewhat glowed the aura of mental strength and positive attitude.
+There were some impressive folks there, but one guy stood out, and some of his words stuck with me… he stood out not because of his particular talents (I’m sure he was quite talented) but because he was so clearly and obviously mentally tough.
+He somewhat glowed the aura of mental strength and a positive attitude.

-Ok, so we were talking about he and his friends doing this race and how as they were climbing one of the particularly grueling hills one of them said “We still have to climb several more of these $&#K hills”, to which our hero said “No, we don’t HAVE to, we GET to”…
+Ok, so we were talking about him and his friends doing this race and how, as they were climbing one of the particularly grueling hills, one of them said, “We still have to climb several more of these $&#K hills,” to which our hero said, “No, we don’t HAVE to, we GET to”…

 I can still see his smile as he tells the story.

 It always stuck with me.
 That attitude, that smile… and the mental toughness it illustrated.

 He was basically saying WE ARE HEALTHY, WE ARE TOUGH, WE ARE OUT IN NATURE… life is pretty great… we are lucky we GET TO do things like this.
 And by simply flipping that narrative, suddenly, things look and feel different.